There are two types of literature review that are similar but have different purposes:

 - a methodological approach, following the different methods used in your field

-- a chronological approach.
+- a chronological approach, tracing the development.

 Whichever you use it is often combined with a funnel approach, starting out broad and then becoming more specific.
 Think of it as an inverted triangle, or a filter funnel.

 - First, briefly explain the broad issues related to your investigation; you don't need to write much about this, just demonstrate that you are aware of the breadth of your subject and context.